hurngchunlee/ceph-test/note_cephFS.md

         $ ssh-copy-id ceph@mentat004
         ```

-    - for the convenience, make sure the following configuration in `$HOME/.ssh/config`
+    - for the convenience, one could make the following configuration in `$HOME/.ssh/config`

         ```bash
         Host mentat004